AlmirFonseca/A1_computacao_escalavel/README.md

 ## Execution on Windows:

+1. First, run the proto:
+   1. From the root folder:
+      1. cd mock/proto ;  python -m grpc_tools.protoc --proto_path=. ./data_analytics.proto --python_out=. --grpc_python_out=.
-1. Run the Mock and the ETL:
+2. Run the Mock and the ETL:

 - The first alternative is to run the shell script: